risk-first/website/estimating/Start.md

 ---
-title: Estimating
+title: On Estimating
-description: The 'Estimating' Risk-First Series.
+description: The 'Estimating' Risk-First Track.
 url: https://riskfirst.org/estimating/Start
 featured:
   class: bg1
-  element: '<action>Estimating</action>'
+  element: '<image-artifact imgsrc="/public/templates/risk-first/posts/tape-measure.svg">Track 5: On Estimating</image-artifact>'
 layout: categories
 order: 1
 cat: Estimating
+categories:
+ - Front
+order: 6
 ---

-# Estimating
+# On Estimating

 _Estimating_ is the _bête noire_ of software development: simple to conceptualise, but a mine-field for the unwary.
 There are multiple _levels_ of problems involved with estimating: _technical, theoretical, political, social, economic_, which we will touch on in our tour.

 ## Goals

-The main take aways from this series is:
+The main take aways from this track are:

 1.  **An appreciation as to why estimating is so hard in Software Development**.
 We take a step-by-step approach to understanding the nature of the problem, and why it isn't as easy as estimating other, simpler things.